S.L.D. Assessment

 Specificity of Focus

 This assessment will focus specifically on whether or not the child or adolescent is dyslexic or dyscalculic.
-Other aspects of the child’s life and experiences will not be explored as part of this assessment.
+Other aspects of the child’s life and experiences will not be explored in depth as part of this assessment.
 Therefore, if you suspect the child or adolescent might be multiply neurodivergent (i.e., that they may also be autistic or meet criteria for A.D.H.D.), this will not be assessed as part of this process.
 There are options (see the section below) to explore these other aspects of the child or adolescent’s presentation, if needed.

 Terms of Service